Undergraduate Catalog

 Kyle M. Lascurettes.
 Associate professor of international affairs.
 International relations theory, international order and global governance, international security, American foreign policy.
 PhD 2012, MA 2006 University of Virginia.
 BA 2004 St. Lawrence University.

 Rebecca Lingafelter.
-Associate professor of theatre, chair of the Department of Theatre.
-Acting, voice, movement, devising, contemporary performance, modern American drama, ancient and Medieval performance.
+Associate professor of theatre and department chair.
+Acting, Voice, Movement, Devising, Contemporary Performance, Modern American Drama, Ancient and Medieval Performance.
 MFA 2005 Columbia University.
 BA 2000 University of California at San Diego.

 Jens Mache.
 Professor of computer science.
 Parallel and distributed systems, computer networks, cybersecurity.
 PhD 1999 University of Oregon.
 MS 1994 Southern Oregon University.
 Vordiplom 1992 Universitaet Karlsruhe.

 Bob Mandel.
-Professor of international affairs, chair of the Department of International Affairs.
+Professor of international affairs and department chair.
 Conflict and security, global resource issues, transnational studies, psychological aspects of international affairs, research methods, international relations theory.
 PhD 1976, MPhil 1975, MA 1974 Yale University.
 AB 1972 Brown University.

 Joel A. Martinez.
-Associate professor of philosophy, chair of the Department of Philosophy.
-Ethical theory, normative ethics, ancient philosophy, logic.
+Associate professor of philosophy and department chair.
+Ethical Theory, Normative Ethics, Ancient Philosophy, Logic.
 PhD 2006 University of Arizona.
 BA 1997 New Mexico State University.

 Anna Miromanova.
 Assistant professor of economics.
 International trade, applied microeconomics, applied econometrics, development economics.
 PhD 2020, MS 2016 University of Oregon.
 MA 2015 Western Michigan University.
 SD 2012 Irkutsk State University, Irkutsk, Russia.

 Susanna Morrill.
-Associate professor of religious.
+Associate professor of religious studies.
 Religion in America.
 PhD 2002, MA 1993 University of Chicago.
 BA 1989 Bryn Mawr College.

 Dawn Odell.
-Associate professor of art history.
-Early modern East Asian and European art history.
+Professor of art history.
+Early Modern East Asian and European Art History.
 PhD 2003 University of Chicago.
 MA 1992 Harvard University.
 BA 1986 Carleton College.

 Jay Odenbaugh.
-Professor of philosophy.
-Ethics, philosophy and the environment, philosophy of science, metaphysics, logic.
+James F. Miller Professor of Humanities.
+Ethics, Philosophy and the Environment, Philosophy of Science, Metaphysics, Logic.
 PhD 2001 University of Calgary.
 MA 1996 Southern Illinois University at Carbondale.
 BA 1994 Belmont University.

 Ben Olsen.
 Assistant professor of physics.
 Experimental Physics, Atomic, Molecular & Optical Physics, Quantum Matter and Dynamics with Ultracold Atoms.
 PhD 2011 Princeton University.
 BS 2006 California Institute of Technology.

 Jess Perlitz.
-Associate professor of art.
+Associate professor of art and department chair.
 Sculpture.
 MFA 2009 Temple University.
 BFA 2000 Bard College.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.